wetube/bitcloud/Bitcloud Nontechnical White Paper.md

 #### Comcast/Verizon/AT&T and the Internet

 We have the technology to create local mesh networks as replacements for the Internet and Internet service providers.
 The only problem is that there is little incentive for a new node to join a brand new network.
-We need to add the incentive of profit if we want to bootstrap and entirely new mesh network.
+We need to add the incentive of profit if we want to bootstrap an entirely new mesh network.

 #### Proprietary Cloud Services All Have Similar Problems